nekitdev/gd.py/docs/enums.rst

 .. autoclass:: Enum
     :members:

-    .. automethod:: NEnum.from_value
+    .. automethod:: Enum.from_value

-.. note:: The following classes are derived from :class:`NEnum`.
+.. note:: The following classes are derived from :class:`Enum`.

 .. autoclass:: MessagePolicyType